backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/SQS DVA.md

 - This is useful when you don't need ordering of all the messages but want ordering of messages for a particular ID.

 > [!important] You can have **as many consumers as MessageGroupID** for your SQS FIFO queues.

+## Miscellaneous
+> [!question]- An Amazon Simple Queue Service (SQS) has to be configured between two AWS accounts for shared access to the queue.
+AWS account *A has the SQS queue* in its account and AWS account *B has to be given access to this queue*.
+> - The account A administrator creates an IAM role and attaches a permissions policy—that grants permissions on resources in account A—to the role.
+> - The *account A administrator attaches a trust policy to the role that identifies account B as the principal* who can assume the role.
+> - The account *B administrator delegates the permission to assume the role to any users in account B*.
+This allows users in account B to create or access queues in account A.